Leadwerks/Documentation/Lua/Functions.md

 # Functions

-Functions are a reusable bit of code that can be called anywhere from in your program.
+Functions are a reusable bit of code that can be called anywhere from in your program, once they are declared.

 ## Function Declarations